-- Classroom staff ensure that every child has a Picture Card to start the day. - As a family drops their child off at school, the teacher will show the family member the child's picture card.
-This will be verbal confirmation between the family and teacher ensuring the teacher recognizes and assumes responsibility for their child while at school. - The cards will be sanitized and then divided upon entering the classroom so the children will be split into groups, and each teacher has the cards of the children in their Primary Care Group. - When a child leaves the center/classroom at the end of the day, teachers will remove the child's Picture Card from their badge holder and return it to the Picture Card basket.
+- Classroom staff ensure that every child has a Picture Card to start the day. - As a family drops their child off at school, the teacher will hand the family the child's picture card.
+The family member will check the card to confirm it's their child's picture card.
+They will then hand the picture card back to the teacher.-This will transfer responsibility between the family and teacher ensuring the teacher recognizes and assumes responsibility for their child while at school. - After all the children have been received at the door, the cards will be divided into primary care groups. - When a child leaves the center/classroom at the end of the day, teachers will hand the Picture Card to the family.
+The family will confirm it's their child then place the Picture Card in the Picture Card Basket.